OUR COMMITMENT TO RESEARCH

-At Dragonfly, we put resources back into academic cannabinoid research, liaise with industry experts and support pioneering blockchain data to make exactly that happen.
+At Dragonfly, we put resources back into academic research, liaise with industry experts and support pioneering blockchain data to make exactly that happen.

-Dr Saoirse O’Sullivan
+Prof. Saoirse O’Sullivan

-Currently an Associate Professor at the University of Nottingham, Saoirse has been researching cannabinoids for the past 15 years.
-She predominantly focuses on the endocannabinoid system, particularly the role it plays in diabetes and obesity.
-An expert in the field, she has been named Young Investigator of the Year by the International Cannabinoid Research Society and acted as an expert source for multiple BBC documentaries.
-She continues to keep DragonflyCBD at the cutting edge of new research findings, helping us to tailor our products accordingly.
+Saoirse brings 15 years of cannabinoid wisdom to the Dragonfly board.
+Previously serving as Associate Professor at the University of Nottingham, her research is centred in on the endocannabinoid system, with a particular focus on the role it plays in diabetes and obesity.
+Since 2016, she has been named Young Investigator of the Year by the International Cannabinoid Research Society and acted as a source of expertise for numerous BBC documentaries.
+A seasoned academic, she will keep us at the cutting edge of new research findings.